GaetanRole/sf4.4-official-gendarmerie-reduction/README.md

 # sf4.4-official-gendarmerie-reduction-website

-This website is the official reduction website for all Gendarmerie employees.
+This website is the official reduction website for all Gendarmerie employees, called [Promogend](https://www.promogend.fr/fr/)
 <br>This one is composed of few entities allowing to post some reductions, comments and search them by filters.
 <br>This repository also shows how to develop applications following the Symfony Best Practices, according to my past experience in SensioLabs.